 The softest one by far

 The rad thing about this tank from Richer Poorer is that it comes in eight earthy colors, and the olive shade makes me feel like Laura Croft.
-At $38, it’s definitely on the pricier side for basic tanks, but you’re paying for quality—it won’t get distorted in the wash, it’s mad soft, and the fabric has a weight and thickness to it that makes me feel both richer and more well-read (and, as one bud told me, also supports bigger boobs, too).
+At $38 (or a two-pack bundle that’s on-sale right now), it’s definitely on the pricier side for basic white tank tops, but you’re paying for quality—it won’t get distorted in the wash, it’s mad soft, and the fabric has a weight and thickness to it that makes me feel both richer and more well-read (and, as one bud told me, also supports bigger boobs, too).
 It hits right below my navel (so, SFW and the family function) and will definitely be taking me into fall more than any other tank on the list.

 Tony Soprano is your style icon

 My search almost stopped here.
-That’s how much I love this tagless white tee, which I buy in packs from one of my favorite dollar stores on Knickerbocker Avenue in Bushwick.
-It’s super thin, which is great if you’re going for a Zoë Kravitz nipple moment, but has a thick collar situation that my friend says “makes it look more expensive than it is.”
+That’s how much I love a basic, tagless white tee by Fruit of the Loom, which I often buy in packs from one of my favorite dollar stores on Knickerbocker Avenue in Bushwick.
+They must be super thin if you’re going for a Zoë Kravitz nipple moment, but have a thick collar situation that my friends always say “makes it look more expensive than it is.”
 I usually cut these babies to varying degrees of midriff tops, use the scraps to clean my windows, and wear them out on hikes, dates, or running errands when I want to feel like a hot, 65-year-old Italian dad on a mission for his sopressata.

 If you like a high collar

 So, OK.
-I bought these while riding the Giovanni high, and they’re solid.
+I bought these while riding the Fruit of the Loom high, and they’re a solid addition in my quest for the best white tank top.
 They do a lot of what the other budget white tees on this list do, but have a slightly higher collar—which I love.
 The pits feel a little low for me, though.
 IDK.
-At this point, I started to wonder if Giovanni ruined all other ribbed tees for me.
+At this point, I started to wonder if Fruit of the Loom ruined all other ribbed tees for me.
 [Stares wistfully out of subway window.]

 The best deconstructed white tank

-Here’s Giovanni’s biggest contender, about neck-in-neck to the Richer Poorer tank.
+Here’s the FoTL (lol) tank’s biggest contender, about neck-in-neck to the Richer Poorer tank.
 The Line by K is a brand by blogger and vintage sleuth Karla Deras, who was one of the internet’s first proto-influencers.
 Deras would thrift pieces, cut them up, and find effortlessly sexy ways of arranging them with vintage and high-end pieces.
 The Line by K launched in 2015 with the goal of creating basics that aren’t basic, such as this white ribbed tank.
 The “Ximeno” is like a backwards men’s racerback that’s soft and has flattering side-tailoring, a high-neck, and a deconstructed back that makes it more swank than the rest on the list.
 The unique tailoring in the back means that it slides over your boob if you’re moving around a lot, but otherwise, it’s rad.
-Wish it was a bit more affordable, but there’s legit no other tank out there like this.
+Wish it was a bit more affordable, but there’s legit no other tank out there like this, and it’s on-sale right now.

 Let me know which ones tank for you?
 (I’m so sorry.)
 Blessings.